Reishi ( Ganoderma tsugae ) growing in its natural forest habitat.

 In a time when we are battling an international health crisis and our general health is worse than ever, it is crucial that we seek alternative ways to regain systemic health.
 Fungi have the capacity to change our lives in an immediate, powerful and exponentially beneficial manner by enhancing the intelligence of the human immune system.

 Mushrooms such as reishi, shiitake, maitake and cordyceps have a multitude of healing powers and have played a huge role in Chinese medicine, where consuming mushrooms for health benefits like energy, longevity, and immunity is a part of the everyday culture.
 They are regarded to possess both yin and yang qualities in equal measure.
 The antiviral and anti-inflammatory properties of most mushrooms have the potential to combat many of our largest health problems, from cancer to diabetes and from auto-immune diseases to nervous system imbalances.
-Current research shows that these mushrooms have properties than can inhibit cancer cell growth, balance excess hormones like oestrogens via aromatase, restore the immune system, lower stress levels and reduce chronic fatigue, and cure myriad physical, emotional and mental ailments.
+Current research shows that these mushrooms have properties that can inhibit cancer cell growth, balance excess hormones like oestrogens via aromatase, restore the immune system, lower stress levels and reduce chronic fatigue, and cure myriad physical, emotional and mental ailments.

 For a while we seemed to have forgotten that mushrooms are a superfood.
 One theory is that women healers used mushrooms but were branded as witches and shunned from society, so knowledge of their medicinal properties was eradicated from western culture.
 A general fear of mushrooms has also developed over time, but in reality there are only a handful of varieties that are actually fatal.